takelwerk/takelage-doc/doc/general/introduction.md

 most common way to build docker images are [Dockerfiles](https://docs.docker.com/engine/reference/builder/).
-Dockerfiles are written in a domain-specific language that uses standard bash commands as its core.
+Dockerfiles are written in a domain-specific language that uses standard bash commands at its core.
 As one-container-one-process is a recommended design pattern for dockerized applications it makes sense to create really simple Dockerfiles.
 So what‘s wrong with Dockerfiles?